 - It is a key requirement of conservation agencies to have up-to-date Peregrine population estimates for each of the 4 countries of the UK (including the Isle of Man and the Channel Islands), and changes at this scale since the last survey.

 - The majority of sites are known and will be revisited as part of this survey.
 However, we are also including a sampling approach, in order to improve comparisions between areas (and, in the future, years) where there are differences in monitoring efforts.

-- We would also like to generate some within-country regional estimates, and numbers on sites designated (SPAs and SSSIs) for Peregrines (this will be dependent on securing additional funding).
+- We also wanted to generate some within-country regional estimates, and numbers on sites designated (SPAs and SSSIs) for Peregrines.

 Sampling in survey squares

-- You will be encouraged to make 3 visits to the square between March and mid July.
-The main aim of the first and second visit is to locate Peregrines in the square and establish their breeding status.
-On your third visit look for evidence of breeding success.
+Surveyors were allocated a randomly selected 5km by 5km square across the Peregrine’s UK range.
+They were asked to search each square for suitable habitat (e.g. cliffs, crags, quarries, pylons, industrial buildings, cathedrals, bridges) and to look for the presence of Peregrines.
+Surveyors were encouraged to make 3 visits to the square between March and mid July 2014.
+The main aim of the first and second visit was to locate Peregrines in the square and establish their breeding status.
+On your third visit they looked for evidence of breeding success.